-People Matter Foundation, hereinafter referred to as the FOUNDATION, is an organisation working for the benefit of individuals, families and communities with diverse lifestyles and in various forms of need, in particular for young people in difficult life situations.
+People Matter Foundation, hereinafter referred to as the FOUNDATION, is an organisation working for the benefit of individuals, families and communities with diverse lifestyles and in various forms of needs.
 The FOUNDATION's mission is to ensure development and equal opportunities for everyone in the public, professional and personal spheres of life, regardless of sex, age, disability, health, race, language, nationality, ethnic origin, religion, political convictions, psychosexual orientation, gender identity, social and economic status, culture or lifestyle.
 The FOUNDATION’s aims and objectives rest on the principles set out in the Charter of Fundamental Rights of the European Union, in particular Dignity, Equality, Solidarity, and Justice, as well as on the conviction that the formulations contained therein are integral and indivisible fundamental human rights and freedoms.

 According to the FOUNDATION, political, socio-cultural and personal conditions influence the life choices made by individuals.
 In communities associated with a traditional, homogeneous lifestyle, the process of emotional growth as well as the accompanying formation of life attitudes (worldview, empathy, attention to yourself and others) require special attention.
-The lack of openness to diversity, misunderstanding of otherness, limited intercultural solidarity or conscious respect for different cultural, racial or psychological situatedness as well as limited consciousness about environmental protection and ecologically sustainable development of societies are still very acute, and significantly limit the possibilities of making conscious life choices.
+The lack of openness to diversity, misunderstanding of otherness, limited intercultural solidarity or conscious respect for different cultural, racial or psychological situatedness as well as low awareness about environmental protection and ecologically sustainable development of societies are still very acute.
 Decisions concerning education, family and professional development are subordinated to average socio-economic expectations, often incompatible with the overall human need for balanced emotional, spiritual, intellectual and economic growth.

 OBJECTIVES AND MEANS OF ACTION OF THE FOUNDATION